anwaradaa/3D/README.md

 # 3D Viewer

-A modern 3D viewer application built with Next.js and Three.js, designed for displaying 3D models with high-quality rendering and interactive camera controls.
+A modern 3D viewer application built with Next.js and Three.js, designed for displaying 3D models with high-quality rendering.